MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 99f4dcd0275a        31 minutes ago      cmd /S /C powershell Invoke-WebRequest -Metho   99.21 MB 6801d964fda5        4 months ago
 ```
 To compare, here is the same operation, however all steps executed in the same RUN operation.
-Note that while each step in the RUN instruction is on a new line of the Dockerfile, the / symbol is being used to line wrap.
+Note that while each step in the RUN instruction is on a new line of the dockerfile, the / symbol is being used to line wrap.

 ```
 FROM windowsservercore